-WIS has a whole school approach to Inclusion and our Inclusion Support Team comprises of the Principal, Head of Inclusion, Senior Leader, Inclusion Champion, the Inclusion Governor and a parent.
-A Learning Support Assistant and a student are also invited where appropriate.
+WIS has a whole school approach to Inclusion and our Inclusion Support Team comprises the Principal, Head of Inclusion, Senior Leader, Inclusion Champion and the Inclusion Governor.
+A Learning Support Assistant, a parent and a student are also invited where appropriate.
 We also have a highly proactive Inclusion Action Team who ensure the Inclusion agenda is a high priority in every area of the school.

-High Potential and High Performing students (More Able, Gifted and Talented)
+Higher Potential and Higher Performing students (More Able, Gifted and Talented)

 ‘A rising tide lifts all ships.’
 (Joseph Renzulli, 1998)